DUI Canada Entry -

-Why hire a Canadian immigration lawyer?
+Why should you hire a Canadian immigration lawyer?

-A Temporary Resident Permit is a permit that allows someone who is otherwise inadmissible to Canada, to enter for a specific purpose.
-Applications for Temporary Resident Permits require that the applicant explain the significant reason they must be in Canada, despite being criminally inadmissible, whether their conviction is for a DUI or any other offence.
-For those who successfully obtain a Temporary Resident Permit despite having been convicted of a DUI, Canada entry is permissible for as long as the Temporary Resident Permit is valid.
+A Temporary Resident Permit is one that permits an individual who would have been deemed inadmissible to the country to enter for a specified purpose.
+Applications for these permits require that the applicant give relevant and significant reasons why it is essential that they enter the country, despite their criminal offence, despite whether their conviction is for a DUI or another criminal offence.
+Individuals who successfully receive a Temporary Resident Permit despite their DUI conviction, can gain entry into Canada as for as long as their permit is valid.

-Criminal Rehabilitation/Deemed Rehabilitated
+Criminal Rehabilitation or Deemed Rehabilitated

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.